ben-allen/locale-extensions/README.md

 The use of the `Sec-` prefix forbids access to headers containing `Locale Extensions` information from JavaScript, and demarcates them as browser-controlled client hints so that they can be documented and included in requests without triggering CORS preflights.

 This proposal builds on the potential privacy benefits provided by Client Hints by restricting the available set of locale extension headers to a selection that only exposes low-granularity information.
 This results in a relatively small reduction of the size of the user's anonymity set.
-Both `hourCycle` and `measurementUnit` have three options apiece, as does `numberingSystem`, due to the reduction of available numbering system options to just "latn", "native", and "default."
+Both `hourCycle` and `measurementUnit` have three options apiece, as does `numberingSystem`, due to the reduction of available numbering system options to just "latn", "native", and "auto."
 This reduction allows users to choose between up to three numbering systems that are likely to be legible to them, without allowing for selections that are highly likely to uniquely identify users.

 Implementations may also include other fingerprinting mitigations.
 For example, clients could restrict the number of Locale Extensions Client Hints sent by users who already have a small anonymity set, with preference given to sending those headers most likely to impact content intelligibility.
 This ensures that as many users as possible can take advantage of these localization features without making themselves individually identifiable.